dnbhed/f1-stats-app-react/README.md

-F1 Stats App
+F1 Stats App v2

-This App is a work in progress.
+*A newer version of this app is being worked on.
+This one is deprecated.*

 This is the second version of an app originally created in vanilla JavaScript and Highcharts, and now in JS, React and Highcharts.